mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 For instance, when my teacher was alive, I really didn’t understand his way and his life, Zen Buddhism, et cetera.
 Even though he kept silent, or even though he said something – one word, saying, “get up” – “When the people get up, why don’t you get up?” – at that time I got the big experience, but still I didn’t appreciate this.
 [This is] because [of] human speculation: always looking at the front, trying to understand logically and theoretically.
 If you don’t understand [something logically], it’s very hard for us to accept.

 If you don’t want to accept, that’s okay – it depends on you, that’s up to you.
 But you cannot always do it in that way.
-If you take care of your life just like [that], you become a very small scale of human being, [isolated] from people.
-And [then] people don’t understand you, people don’t respect you.
+If you take care of your life just like [that], you become a very small scale of human being, isolating from people.
+Then the people don’t understand you, people don’t respect you.
 So very naturally you are isolated from people, because you cannot live in peace and harmony with all sentient beings.

 So then finally you have self-doubt.
 Self-doubt means [you think], “I am stupid.”
 You’re not stupid, but a certain big doubt comes up.